-5 This section is based on the current section 114A of the School Standards and Framework Act 1998, which is brought into the Measure so that all the relevant legislation about nutritional standards in schools is dealt with in one piece of primary legislation.
-It continues to empower Welsh Ministers to make regulations to prescribe requirements applicable to food and drink provided on the premises of any maintained school.
-Regulations may also be made in relation to food and drink provided by the local authority or governing body elsewhere to pupils registered at the school.
-The requirements will not, however, apply to packed lunches.
+- This section is based on the current section 114A of the School Standards and Framework Act 1998, which is brought into the Measure so that all the relevant legislation about nutritional standards in schools is dealt with in one piece of primary legislation. - 11 It also adds, in subsection (2), a specific requirement to specify maximum levels of fat, salt, sugar and artificial additives in food and drink provided for pupils on school premises. - The section would also permit the prescribing of exceptions, such as Christmas lunches, by regulations made by Welsh Ministers. - 13 It also includes a requirement for Welsh Ministers to ascertain the views of pupils and others before making regulations under this section.

-6 It also adds, in subsection (3), a power to specify maximum levels of fat, saturated fat, salt and sugar in food and drink provided for pupils.

-7 It also includes a requirement for Welsh Ministers to ascertain the views of pupils and others before making regulations under this section.